 also implements a .diameter

 attribute as a property.
 The getter method computes the diameter using the radius.
-The setter method does something curious.
-Instead of storing the input diameter value
+The setter method calculates the radius and stores the result in .radius

 Here’s how your Circle